 Vomiting from Unrelated Conditions

 And then of course, vomiting may occur because of something totally unrelated with the surgery.
-Your dog may have gotten into the trash can, swallowed a sock and all those many other causes of dog vomiting that don't fall under the post-surgery category.
+Your dog may have gotten into the trash can, eaten something unusual swallowed a sock and many other things that don't fall under the post-surgery category.

 Dog Regurgitation After Surgery